peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-status-attestations.md

 # Status Attestation

-When a Status Attestation is requested to an Issuer, the Issuer checks the status of the Credential and creates a Status Attestation bound to it.
+When a Status Attestation is requested to a Credential Issuer, the Issuer checks the status of the Digital Credential and creates a Status Attestation bound to it.

-If the Credential is valid, the Issuer creates a new Status Attestation, which a non-normative example is given below.
+If the Digital Credential is valid, the Credential Issuer creates a new Status Attestation, which a non-normative example is given below.

 ~~~
 {